openHPI/xikolo-video-player/README.md

 The `reference` property must match the `name` property of a provider.
 As of now, only one `xm-presentation` is supported so make sure to add the default mode first in the DOM.

-For more configuration, consult the documention of the `xm-presentation` component.
+For more configuration, consult the documentation of the `xm-presentation` component.

 ## Public API